 - Another Spanish one… try this traditional ‘pan con tomate’ or Spanish bruschetta.
 It’s incredible, and unbelievably easy to make.

 - Did you know you can fry olives, and that they’re delicious?
 You do now!

-- 14 ounces small to medium potatoes peeled and thinly sliced
+- 4 small to medium potatoes (400 grams or 14 ounces) peeled and thinly sliced (about 2mm thick)

 - 1 large onion chopped in half and sliced thinly (so you have half-moon shapes)